briidee3/briidee3/README.md

 I have interests in all sorts of things, often related to [Computer] Science-y sort of stuff.
-If anyone would like some help with anything, feel free to let me know, as I'm always keeping an eye out for any kind of opportunity to learn something or help someone with just about anything in the realm of Computer Science (or just science in general, ie. [quantum/astro/theoretical/general] physics, chemistry, philosophy, etc.).
+If anyone would like some help with anything, feel free to let me know, as I'm always keeping an eye out for any kind of opportunity to learn something or help someone with just about anything in the realm of Computer Science (or just science in general, ie. [quantum/astro/theoretical/general] physics, chemistry, philosophy, etc.);
+though I would like to note that these days I don't have as much time on my hands as I used to, so I may not always be available (sorry about that!).
 (I may be a bit of a nerd, lol)

 I'd also like to put a disclaimer here to recognize that a lot (probably most) of the projects I have